Rasmus Jönsson

-Rasmus Jönsson ([ˈrǎsːmɵs ˈjœ̌nːsɔn]; born 27 January 1990) is a Swedish professional footballer who plays for Helsingborgs IF.
-He is normally deployed as a second striker.
+Rasmus Jönsson ([ˈrǎsːmɵs ˈjœ̌nːsɔn]; born 27 January 1990) is a Swedish professional footballer who is normally deployed as a second striker.

 Career

 Helsingborgs IF

 He plays as a striker and got his breakthrough in 2008, scoring four goals in Allsvenskan alongside Henrik Larsson in Helsingborgs IF.
 Jönsson is commonly called "Sugröret", meaning the drinking straw, among his teammates.
 During the season 2010 in Allsvenskan, Helsingborgs IF Finished in second place just two points short of Malmö FF.
 Helsingborg however didn't allow this to let them down after a good season and finished it off on a high winning the Svenska Cupen in a final against Hammarby IF with Rasmus scoring the only goal in the game late on.
 On 29 August 2011, Helsingborgs IF confirmed that a deal had been agreed for Jönsson to join Bundesliga side VfL Wolfsburg on a four-year deal.
 Jönsson said that he was sad to leave Helsingborg but happy to take an important step forward in his career.